 As with all great heroes he had to endure many trials.
 His many functions were found to be invaluable time and time again.
 He could be used to play soccer, volleyball or hockey.
 He could act as a towel to clean up spills.
 He could also be used as an outlet for pent up rage and although not fireproof he could be used to put out fires.
 It did not take long before he began to lose body parts.
 First his tongue, then his tail and finally his ears and horns.
 He required major surgery on 2 separate occasions along with countless minor repairs.

 The little guy was also well traveled, moving between the coast, the interior and Alberta.
 This was done both inside and outside of the vehicles he was travelling in.
 He experienced Skeeter as well as Rovent, went hiking on the North Shore and even tried water skiing at least once.

-But with great fame comes great risk and one fateful Rovent Munt was kidnapped.
+But with great fame comes great risk and one fateful Rovent he was kidnapped.
 The rustlers provided a ransom note but failed to provide any demands.
-Munt was lost to us for a period of 2 years when he was finally recovered.
+Our mascot was lost to us for a period of 2 years when he was finally recovered.

-Many years later, just days before Rovent there was cause for great joy for it was truly the second coming of Munt.
-And true to form Munt II quickly became an object of both love and hate.
-Within a matter of days Munt II needed major repairs and was handed over to MAST.
+Many years later, just days before Rovent there was cause for great joy for it was truly the second coming.
+True to form his replacement quickly became an object of both love and hate.
+Within a matter of days he needed major repairs and was handed over to MAST.
 He was not seen again for some time.
-Munt II did make an appearance the following year but the Rovent Committee was unable to procure him.
-This past year however Munt II was required by his rightful owners.
+He did make an appearance the following year but the Rovent Committee was unable to procure him. the following year he was re-aquired by his rightful owners.
 Unfortunately though it was only a matter of hours before stuffing began to pour out of him requiring another major repair.

-What will the future hold for Munt II?
+What will the future hold?
 Only time will tell but it will likely be a continuing cycle of pain and pleasure.